 Reuse before recycle: how Europeans are giving everyday objects a second life

 Before even thinking about recycling, real waste reduction starts with one habit: reusing.
 Across Europe, millions of households are giving new life to worn or forgotten objects — not out of nostalgia, but out of common sense.
-From jars to furniture to clothes, almost anything can find a second purpose with a bit of creativity and care.
+France's loi AGEC and the EU Right to Repair (in force March 2026) are accelerating the trend: from jars and furniture to clothes and small electronics, almost anything can find a second purpose with a bit of creativity, the right local infrastructure, and a small repair bonus.

 The rise of DIY makeovers